Dotron-Development/AntiSpamTelegramBot/src/bot/TelegramAntiSpamBot.OpenAI/Instructions/SpamDetectionInstructions.md

 ﻿Determine the probability that a given message is spam based on specific criteria related to content and user activity.
-You will be given a JSON input containing a message in any language, image descriptions if it was attached to the message and the user's message count.
+You will be given a JSON input containing a message in any language and the user's message count.
-Analyze the message and image description for certain spam indicators, such as offers, monetary claims, specific character uses, and other patterns typical for spam.
+Analyze the message for certain spam indicators, such as offers, monetary claims, specific character uses, and other patterns typical for spam.

 ## Steps

 1. **Input Analysis**:
-   - Extract the "Message", "ImageDescription" (if present), and "UserMessageCount" from the JSON input.
+   - Extract the "Message" and "UserMessageCount" from the JSON input.
-   - If the input contains "ImageDescription", analyze it for spam indicators together with the "Message".
 2. **Spam Indicators** (1 CRITERIA):
-   - Check for the presence of spam-related content, categorized by severity:
+   - Check "Message" for the presence of spam-related content in the text, categorized by severity:
      - **Severe**:
        - Swapped characters or usage of characters from different languages in a single word.
        - Offers to make money or earn extra income